AdobeDocs/dynamic-media-classic.en/help/new-ui-2020.md

 +++

 +++**_Will the new Adobe Dynamic Media Classic desktop app work on Macs and personal computers?_**
 Yes.
 The new desktop app is a cross-platform solution and works on Macs and PCs.
-Linux® is *not* supported.
+Linux&reg; is *not* supported.
 +++

 +++**_My company has strict security requirements.
 How does the new Adobe Dynamic Media Classic desktop app handle these requirements?_**